scubavt/scubavt.github.io/pages/classes.md

 <hr>

-All of our classes are currently taught by instructors at [Submerged Scuba](https://submergedscuba.com).
+All of our classes are currently taught by instructors at [Submerged Scuba](https://submergedscuba.com) and [Aquatrek Adventures](http://www.aquatrekadventures.com).
 To learn more or sign up for a class, [Contact us](/contact/).

 ### Recreational: